fatasfaps/duelingddqn-for-sepsis/README.md

 ## Acknowledgments & Credits

-This project builds upon the foundational work of **Matthieu Komorowski** regarding the "AI Clinician."
-Specifically:
-* The data extraction logic in `01_extraction/` and cohort definition in `02_cohort/` are modified versions of the original [AI Clinician repository](https://github.com/matthieukomorowski/AI_Clinician).
+This project builds upon the foundational work of Dr Matthieu Komorowski, Imperial College London (2019) regarding the "AI Clinician."
+Specifically, the data extraction logic in `01_extraction/` and cohort definition in `02_cohort/` are modified versions of the original [AI Clinician repository](https://github.com/matthieukomorowski/AI_Clinician).

 ---